Things that may raise the risk are mental health problems, such as:

 |Copyright © Nucleus Medical Media, Inc.|

-- Talk about wanting to die or commit suicide
+- Talk about wanting to die or kill oneself

 - Talk about feelings of despair

-- Plan for death, such as giving away favorite items
+- Prepare for death, such as giving away items

-- Loss of interest in daily activities such as work and hobbies
+- No longer wanting to do daily activities, such as work and hobbies

 - Sleeping too little or too much

-- Acting anxious or restless, or behaving hastily
+- Acting worried or restless, or making choices quickly

-- Care for underlying mental, physical, and substance use disorders
+- Care for any mental, physical, and substance use disorders

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.